ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/cmw-record.cddl}
 ~~~
 {: #fig-cddl-record artwork-align="left"
-   title="CDDL definition of the Record format"}
+   title="CDDL definition of the Record CMW"}

 Each contains two or three members: